Twin Cities, Gemini

 “That is what the world ‘elpis’ means,” Jericho answered.
 “What ELPIS thinks they are… it’s that.
 Pure white hope.”

 “They trick people.”
 Jericho stared into his reflection in the coffee cup.
 “Convince people they are the only hope left.
 Desperation to preserve the last hope.
 ‘If I do this, then everything will be okay.
 If I don’t do this, there won’t be any hope left.’
 That hope.
 Desperation to do anything.
-Self-justification.”
+Self-justification.
+Cycling over and over again.”
 He looked up from his cup.
 “False hope.
 The cause of war and suffering.
 If ELPIS is eliminated, false hope will be eliminated.
 No more war and suffering.
 Peace.”

 Talib remained silent for a long while before he asked, “Do you really believe eliminating ELPIS will lead to peace?”

 Jericho met his eyes.
 A strange question.
-“Of course.
-It’s why I joined Ophiuchus.”
+“Yes.
+That’s why I joined Ophiuchus.”

 * * *